Development management interim working arrangements

-The Council's Local Planning Authority (LPA) wishes to follow the general UK Government guidance and protect its staff and customers from the spread of the virus.
-The LPA also wants to adhere to WG guidance and attempt to provide an on-going planning service as best it can.
+The Council’s Local Planning Authority (LPA) wishes to follow the current UK Government guidance and protect its staff and customers from the spread of the virus.
+The LPA also wants to adhere to Welsh Government guidance and attempt to provide an on-going planning service as best it can.
 To do both of these things, however, is difficult and some hard decisions must be made.
-The following sets out the interim working arrangements for the LPA from April 2020 until our next review.
+The following sets out the interim working arrangements for the LPA from June 2020 until our next review.

 We will be accepting, attempting to validate and responding to paid for pre-application enquiries submitted electronically.
 Responses may be delayed during this time.

 Planning applications and enquiries

 We will be accepting applications submitted electronically through the planning portal or via e-mail.
 (Preferably through the planning portal) Payments for such applications may only be made through BACS payment until further notice.

 We will not be able to accept or process any hard copy, paper submissions until further notice.

 We will be attempting to validate planning applications submitted electronically and will alert relevant statutory consultees, including City, Town and Community Council’s (CT&CC’s), of such valid applications via e-mail.

 We will be attempting to post individual neighbour consultation letters on relevant planning applications and, where required under the relevant legislation and safe to do so, posting site notices.
 Applicants may also be requested to assist Officers in posting site notices and providing further site information to enable applications to be progressed.